1821info11b,: Caleb Crompton

 The steak and chips was very Flemish and the Last Post Ceremony moving and memorable.

-I am perhaps the only relative, distant thought I am, to visit the grave.
-My fourth and most recent visit to the Royal Berks Extension Cemetery was in October 2008, when I showed friends around Plugstreet Wood.
+Until this photograph emerged I thought that I was perhaps the only relative, distant thought I am, to visit the grave.
+On my fourth visit to the Royal Berks Extension Cemetery was in October 2008, I showed friends around Ploegsteert Wood.
 I have seen the headstone in three seasons: after the ravages of winter with unkempt weeds; in early summer when the carefully tended boarders come to life; and in late summer when the flowers are at their zenith.
 What ever the season or weather the roar of the traffic disappears in this tranquil, beautiful and historic setting.
+My last visit was as part of a coach party following the 23 April 2018 following the Dawn Service at Villers-Bretonneux.
+Two of us stood in the same row of graves, five headstones apart.
+Her relative had been killed on the same day as Les, probably on the same raid.

 1. Troops 'translated' this Flemish spelling to the more familiar Plugstreet.